ubccr/treat/README.rst

 License
 ------------------------------------------------------------------------

 TREAT is released under a BSD style license.
 See the LICENSE file.
+TREAT logo designed by Nicole B. Laski.